docs-for-developers/docs-for-developers.github.io/docs/RoadMap/iOS Developer.md

 1. Find a topic you want to study.
 2. Go to corresponding resources section.
 3. Study until you can confidently explain the topic to your cat.
 4. (Optional) tick the checkbox next to the topic.
-[How to tick a checkbox](HowTo/HOWTOCHECKBOX.md).
 4. Go to step 1.

 `Essential topics` are topics which significantly contribute to understanding of iOS development.
 Consequently, it is a good idea to study them first as they are often encountered on interviews.